Skip to main content

 Some of the work we cannot name.
 Here is what we can describe.

 Most of our engagements run under terms that prohibit publication.
-What follows is a small set of anonymized case studies, written in the same restrained register as a redacted forensics declaration — sector, region, methodology, and outcome, with every identifying detail withheld by agreement.
-Below the cases, the private working portal that runs every active engagement, shown as an artifact.
+What follows is a small set of anonymized case studies, written in the same restrained register the practice ships its proposal briefs in — sector, region, methodology, and outcome, with every identifying detail withheld by agreement.
+Two of the rooms we ship into: healthcare operations and offshore industrial operations.
+Beneath each case, the software itself — rendered the way a print magazine would render an artifact.
+Below the cases, the private working portal that runs every active engagement.

 1. 01